malick-jaures/projects/README.md

 # training_projects
-This repository contains my training projects
+This repository contains my some project I have been working on during my free time.